expectedparrot/edsl/docs/starter_tutorial.rst

    OPENAI_API_KEY=your_key_here

 EDSL will read your API keys from this file.
-This method allows you to avoid having to provide your keys each time that you start a session with EDSL and is the recommended way to provide your API keys.
+This method allows you to avoid having to provide your keys each time that you start a session with EDSL and is the recommended way to provide your API keys for this reason.

-If you are not planning to use one of these providers you can comment out the line.
+If you are not planning to use one or more of these providers you can comment out the relevant lines.
-This will ensure that you get an error message if you accidentally try to use that provider without a valid API key.
+This will ensure that you get an error message if you accidentally try to use an LLM without a valid API key.

 For example, if you only plan to use models provided by Anthropic, you can set your `.env` file as follows:

 .. code-block:: python